Red Tail Black Shark (Epalzeorhynchos bicolor) Species Profile & Care Guide

 |KH||10 - 1|

 This species originates from the rivers, streams and waterways of Thailand.
-At the moment, there is only one known population of red tail sharks in the wild, in the clear waters and floodplains of Chao Phraya basin as far South as Bangkok.
+There is only one known population of red tail sharks in the wild, in the Chao Phraya basin's clear waters and floodplains as far South as Bangkok.

 Water flow should be fast to replicate the Red Tail Black Shark's natural habitat.

-Redtail sharks will happily eat high-quality flake or pellet food, high-quality plant-based food along with a standard quality flake food.
+Redtail sharks will happily eat high-quality flake or pellet food, high-quality plant-based food, along with traditional quality flake food.